Handling the Cornell potential within the Lagrange-mesh method in momentum space: Introduction

 Section \ref{sec:LMM} is devoted to the theoretical description of the LMM.
-Some results from References~\cite{sema01} and~\cite{lacr12} are reviewed to keep the article self-contained.
-The essential contribution of this work to LMM is contained in Section~\ref{ssec:pot_ME} which introduces the aforementioned alternative methodology to compute potential matrix elements.
-Accuracy tests on a Coulomb system are also proposed in Section~\ref{ssec:analytic_test}.
+In case the method would be used in other fields than that which motivates this work, interactions and kinematics are kept general.
+To keep the article self-contained, some results from References~\cite{sema01} and~\cite{lacr12} are reviewed.
+An initiated reader is invited to focus on the essential contribution of this work to the LMM, which is contained in Section~\ref{ssec:pot_ME} where the alternative methodology to compute potential matrix elements is introduced.
+Accuracy tests on a Coulomb system are proposed in Section~\ref{ssec:analytic_test}.
 In Section~\ref{sec:conf_space}, the wave functions in position representation are obtained from those found in momentum space.
-Finally, Section~\ref{sec:app_to_mesons} illustrates the method on a more physical system, used in Reference~\cite{fulc94} to describe quark-antiquark interactions.
-Let us also mention the \ref{app:LMM_direct_calc} which illustrates that the methodology from Reference~\cite{lacr12} is not appropriate to handle Coulomb and linear potentials.
+Finally, Section~\ref{sec:app_to_mesons} illustrates that the alternative methodology indeed solves the initial problematic by reproducing the meson spectrum obtained in Reference~\cite{fulc94} while keeping a momentum space description.
+Let us also mention the \ref{app:LMM_direct_calc}, which illustrates why the methodology from Reference~\cite{lacr12}, is not appropriate to handle Coulomb and linear potentials.
 This work uses natural units ($\hbar=c=1$).